PHP-DI/Invoker/README.md

     });
     ```

-    In this example it will `->get('Psr\Logger\LoggerInterface')` from the container.
+    In this example it will `->get('Psr\Logger\LoggerInterface')` from the container and inject it.

     This resolver is only useful if you store objects in your container using the class (or interface) name.
-Silex or Symfony for example store services under a custom name (e.g. `twig`, `doctrine.orm.entity_manager`, etc.) instead of the class name: in that case use the resolver shown below.
+Silex or Symfony for example store services under a custom name (e.g. `twig`, `db`, etc.) instead of the class name: in that case use the resolver shown below.

 - [`ParameterNameContainerResolver`](https://github.com/mnapoli/Invoker/blob/master/src/ParameterResolver/Container/ParameterNameContainerResolver.php)